Stronghold Digital Mining Inc. (NASDAQ:SDIG) stock crossing the finish line today

 Sponsored

-As well, it is important to consider SDIG stock ratios such as price-to-sales, which is currently 0.46.SDIG’s price to book ratio for the most recent quarter was 0.20, resulting in an 3.62 price to cash per share for the period.
+Additionally, it is important to take into account SDIG stock ratios, including its price-to-sales ratio, which is 0.61 for the last tewlve months.SDIG’s price to book ratio for the most recent quarter was 0.27, resulting in an 4.86 price to cash per share for the period.

 How does Stronghold Digital Mining Inc. (SDIG) stock rate among analysts?
 Buy, sell, or hold?